Eastbach Court

 Eastbach Court is a historic Grade II listed mansion in English Bicknor, Gloucestershire, England.

 History

 The house was built on a former messuage owned by Alexander Baynham as early as 1524.
-It was built with ashlar in the seventeenth and eighteenth centuries, with an extension in the nineteenth century.
+It was built with ashlar in the 17th and 18th centuries, with an extension in the 19th century.

 Sir Robert Woodruff lived there in 1608.
 By 1633, George Wyrall, Edward Machen's brother-in-law, was the owner.
 The house stayed in the Machen family until 1883.

-Eastbach Court was acquired in 1987 by Lord Rowe-Beddoe, and his wife, who undertook restoration.
-The main house has a Cuban Mahogany cantilevered staircase and an arch designed by Batty Langley.
+Eastbach Court was acquired in 1987 by Lord Rowe-Beddoe and his wife, who undertook restoration.
+The main house has a Cuban mahogany cantilevered staircase and an arch designed by Batty Langley.

 The current owners are the hedge fund managers Crispin Odey and his wife, Nichola Pease.

 Architectural significance

 It has been listed as Grade II by English Heritage since 12 December 1953.

 Owners and residents

 Sir Alexander Baynham who died in 1524 owned a messuage (dwelling house) on the site of the Eastbach Court so the building dates back to the early 1500s.
-It passed through the Baynham family until it came to Robert Baynham (1542-1572).
+It passed through the Baynham family until it came to Robert Baynham (1542–1572).
 He died in 1572 and left his wife Mary some of his property.
-She married Sir Robert Woodruff (1547-1609) and Eastbach Court became his in right of his wife.
+She married Sir Robert Woodruff (1547–1609) and Eastbach Court became his in right of his wife.
 After she died in 1610 it reverted to the Baynham family.

 In 1616 Alexander Baynham sold the property to Edward Machen of Gloucestershire.
-It passed through the Machen family until it came to Edward Tomkins Machen (1706-1778) who was born Edward Tomkins but took the additional name of Machen when he inherited the Eastbach Estate.
+It passed through the Machen family until it came to Edward Tomkins Machen (1706–1778) who was born Edward Tomkins but took the additional name of Machen when he inherited the Eastbach Estate.
 In about 1763 he made major alterations to the existing building.
-In 1772 he married Hannah Dew (1712-1779) but the couple had no children.
+In 1772 he married Hannah Dew (1712–1779) but the couple had no children.
 When he died in 1778 he stated in his will (which is shown) that the house would be inherited by his wife Hannah and after her death would go to his relative James Davies.
 Hannah died in 1779 so James Davies became the owner of Eastbach Court in that year.

 James Davies, who took the surname Machen under the terms of Edward's will owned over 453 acres in the parish in 1792.
 In 1781 he married Lucy Dighton who was the daughter of John Dighton of [Ascot, Berkshire].
 He was deputy surveyor of the Forest of Dean in 1806.
 At his death in 1832 his son Edward Machen became the owner.